tu-nguyen-do-duc/oss-mlops-platform/tools/CLI-tool/README.md

 REMOTE_CLUSTER_SSH_USERNAME: "user"
 ```

+The scripts sets the secrets on the org level.
+You can set repo level secrets that take precident over org level ones if needed.

 ### Post setup script set up on GitHub's site

 After the repositories are made you may need to enable the GitHub Actions for the working repository.